joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/020-Probes.md

 But at times we may want to run a process that runs to completion in a container.
 For example a process that pulls a code or binary from a repository that will be used by the main web application.
 This task will be run only one time when the pod is first created.

+The primary purpose of a multi-container Pod is to support co-located, co-managed helper processes for a primary application.
+The second container which "helps" the main container is called a **Sidecar container.**

 This could also be a process that waits for an external service or database to be up before the actual application starts.
 That's where **initContainers** comes in.

+## Sidecar Containers

+Sidecar containers helps the main container.
+Some examples include log or data change watchers, monitoring adapters, and so on.

+Kubernetes itself does not know anything about sidecars.
+Sidecar-Containers are a pattern to solve some use-cases.
+Usually, Kubernetes distinguishes between Init-Containers and Containers running inside your Pod.

 ## InitContainers